 How to prevent algae

 Make sure your pond ecosystem is healthy.
-These four factors can keep algae in check and help you enjoy a beautiful, balanced pond.
+These five factors can keep algae in check and help you enjoy a beautiful, balanced pond.

 - Fish – Overpopulation can be problematic for any neighborhood – including your pond.
 If your fish reproduce and the pond starts to get a little crowded, it’s going to contain more fish waste, too.
 What you feed your fish and how often can impact the amount of fish waste.
 And algae love fish waste.
 Try to keep your fish population at one or two koi or two or three goldfish per 200 gallons.